 We here at the Seventh Street Law Firm are proud to offer our clients the very best in criminal defense representation at reasonable rates.

-For a free consultation in matters requiring criminal defense in Tulsa, call Seventh Street Law Firm today at 918-932-2777.
+For a low-cost consultation in matters requiring criminal defense in Tulsa, call Seventh Street Law Firm today at 918-932-2777.

 If you prefer e-mail correspondence, please send your question or inquiry using the form at the right side of this page.